thejoshwolfe/poaf/README.md

 if streaming is supported, the start of an item is a `DataItem` (a `DataItem.item_magic_number`), otherwise it is the first byte of the item's file contents.

-If the index is present and the compression method is not None, For each data item at the start of a compression stream, the corresponding `IndexItem.data_item_offset` must be non-zero.
+If the index is present and the compression method is not None, TODO.
+For each data item at the start of a compression stream, the corresponding `IndexItem.data_item_offset` must be non-zero.
 If the compression method is None, then every data item is considered at the start of a compression stream.